skalenetwork/IMA/docs/ima_linked_list_optimization.md

-### Change 3.
-Add separate getter functions for lastOutgoingMessageBlockId and outgoingMessageCounter.
+### 3.3 Add separate getter functions for lastOutgoingMessageBlockId and outgoingMessageCounter.

 _Proposed change:_